elciidsouza/FPController/README.md

 # FPController - Financer controller

-This project have an intention to help you in your personal finances.
+System to help you in your personal finances.
 Have same pages:
 - Earnings
 - Losses